 You can make garlic spray at home with just a few ingredients.
 All that’s needed is garlic, water, and a few drops of dish soap.

 Blend the garlic and water, add the dish soap, and mix well to make a natural squirrel repellent spray.
-Next, pour the concoction into a spray bottle and apply it to areas where you see squirrels.
+Next, pour the mixture into a spray bottle and apply it to areas where you see squirrels.

 Garlic spray is generally safer than many chemical repellents when used as directed.
 However, avoid spraying directly on pets or in areas where they often eat.